 Enever says "the ombudsman service often sees cases where a consumer has noticed that a ground floor or basement room that had been watertight before has started to let water in.

-"The insurer may have turned down a claim for the damage on the grounds that it was not caused by a flood, but by other problems instead such as leaks, damage to drains or underground pipes or a rise in the underlying water table."
+"The insurer may have turned down a claim for the damage on the grounds that it was not caused by a flood, but by other problems instead such as leaks, damage to drains or underground pipes or a rise in the water table.”

-The firm may then argue that the property had not been adequately waterproofed, so the claim is not covered under the terms of the policy.
+An insurer may then argue that the property wasn’t adequately waterproofed before the flood, so the claim is not covered under the terms of the policy.

 How to make a home insurance claim

 You should report a claim as soon as possible: a lot of insurers expect a claim to be reported within 48 hours.
 The claim will be dealt with, and ultimately settled, a lot more efficiently the sooner it's reported.

 Householders should check with their policy provider before arranging any repair work too.